 Brand perception means how customers see and feel about the company and how they interpret and react to the messages, experiences, and interactions with a brand.

-Brand perception is an important aspect our FMCG Agency focuses on.
+Brand perception is an important aspect that our FMCG Agency focuses on.
 A brand is not just about a name or a logo.
 It is a complete perception that consumers have about a company.

 For example, when it comes to hot and crispy chicken, the first thing that comes to mind is KFC.
 Brand perception can help companies engage with their customers better, eventually leading to more sales and increased brand loyalty.

-Apart from measuring brand perception and understanding consumer preferences, assessment of the market competition is another plus point of market research.
+Apart from measuring brand perception and understanding consumer preferences, the assessment of the market competition is another plus point of market research.

 Market research is no longer optional for FMCG companies seeking to enter a competitive market.
 National retailers are demanding this information before even starting the store placement conversation.
 When you can prove to the retailer that you have identified and bridged the gap in the market, they become more willing to test your brand.

-An effective market analysis helps an FMCG brand to streamline its retail channel strategy completely.
+A practical market analysis helps an FMCG brand to streamline its retail channel strategy completely.
 A company first defines its target market using the data and insight obtained from market research.
 Then they decide based on capital, resources, and the most impactful opportunities.

 In addition, the findings obtained from market research can assist in choosing the optimal distribution channel for a product.
 Observing FMCG market trends shows which physical or online channels to prioritize rather than assuming what is best for your brand.